bhagatabhijeet/codequiz/README.md

 ## Highlights

 * The **CQ** quizzes follow a consistent bootstrap controls and color theme.
-* I have not cluttered too many images in the pages thus making it a professional portfolio.
 * Super easy for developers to add new quizzes. *see for developer* section below.